lancercat/VSDF/README.md

 Generally, the regular model takes ~6 Gib to train and less than 1.8 Gib for evaluation, and the large model takes ~11 Gib to train and 2.4 Gib for evaluation.

+## Extra Hints
+It may take a while before we can find time to make a detailed tutorial on how to make your very own training set from raw images and fonts.

+However, here are a few hints which may help you hack thru.
+1) There are no extra hacks on lmdbs, what works with DAN should work here.
+2) There is a vertical filter in the dataloader.
+If you need vertical capability and are confident with your mods, remove it.
+3) The dict (.pt files) used for training can be generated the same way described in the manual.
+4) GLHF